Hear Ye All First Timers, Newbs and Virgins

 • Plate, Fork, Spoon, Knife, Bowl, Cup (plastic ones, just rinse and/or wipe off and REUSE = no trash)

-• Clothes and Costumes/Wigs/Makeup/Hats, etc. (Bring clothing suitable for inclimate weather.
+• Clothes and Costumes/Wigs/Makeup/Hats, etc. (Bring clothing suitable for inclement weather.
 Remember we're camping in a swampland with very poor drainage.
 Also bring clothing that will get you through hot days and cold/damp nights.)
 Also remember to bring rain gear.
 Emergency ponchos can be found at almost any drugstore and are very small and easy to pack.

 • Hygiene Items (Deodorant, toothbrush, toothpaste, shower sandals and the like.
 P.D.F. does have showers, so bring shower stuff if you plan on showering while at the event.)

 • Baby Wipes (They can be your best friend at a burn, but do NOT put them in the potties.)

 • Trash Bags (PDF has a dumpster, however the majority of burners un-package things, take bags out of boxes, etc. to help cut trash down.
 If you don't pack it in, you don't have to pack it out.)

 • Flashlights and/or Lantern

 • Extra Batteries

 • if you smoke, bring a portable Ashtray (metal mint and candy containers work great for this)

 • Lip Balm and Hand Lotion (you can never have too much of either of these)